akleemans/repeat/readme.md

 ## Usage ##
 Just call

-    java -jar script.do 5
+    java -jar repeat.jar sample.do 5

-to execute script.do 5 times.
+to execute sample.do 5 times.
 It should run on both Windows and Linux (tested: Ubuntu 12).

 ## Features to add ##
  * virtual clipboard for copying and pasting text